 Start with what you do now

-Kanban must be applied directly to the current workflow.
-Any necessary changes can occur gradually over a period of time at a pace that the team feels comfortable with, without interrupting what is already being done successfully.
-Over time the method will highlight the problems that need to be addressed and will help to assess and plan for changes.
+Kanban should be applied directly to the current workflow.
+Any necessary changes can occur gradually over a period of time at a pace with which the team feels comfortable, without disrupting what is already being successfully done.
+Over time, the method will highlight the problems that need to be addressed and help evaluate and plan the changes.

-The method will allow you to introduce it incrementally in all types of organizations without fear of excessive commitment or a clash of habits, as there is no need to make radical changes from the start.
+The method will allow you to introduce it incrementally into all types of organizations without fear of overcommitment or a habit clash, as there is no need to make radical changes from the start.

-Kanban will encourage small additional and ongoing evolutionary changes in the current process.
-The reason for this is that radical changes end up discouraging the team because they can lead to resistance due to the fear of change.
+Kanban will encourage small additional and continuous evolutionary changes in the current process.
+The reason for this is that radical changes end up discouraging the team because they can lead to resistance due to fear of change.

-Kanban implementation does not require a change in the team's roles and responsibilities.
+The implementation of Kanban does not require a change in the roles and responsibilities of the team.
 It also does not require an immediate change in the process.
-It will be the team that will decide which functions would do well in your process and when a change in your process should be made.
+It will be the team that will decide which roles would fit well in their process and when a change in their process should be made.

-This allows teams to easily track changes as they are more manageable and less intimidating.
-As already mentioned, Kanban was designed to promote and encourage incremental and logical changes without generating fear of change.
+This allows teams to easily control changes as they are more manageable and less intimidating.
+As already mentioned Kanban is designed to promote and encourage incremental and logical change without generating fear of change.

-Kanban will encourage each team member to present ideas and lead initiatives to improve processes, in addition to improving their ways of working and their products and services.
+Kanban will encourage each team member to expose ideas and lead initiatives to improve processes, as well as improve their ways of working and their products and services.

-This reminds us that leadership comes from small initiatives that we take throughout our daily lives.
-It is everyone's duty to promote continuous improvement of the team and processes in order to achieve optimal performance, whether in your company, department or in your personal life.
+This reminds us that leadership comes from small initiatives we take throughout our daily lives.
+It is everyone's duty to promote continuous improvement of the team and processes to achieve optimal performance, whether in your company, department or in your personal life.

 How does the Kanban Method work?

-The Kanban method uses cards in a process frame that can be physical or digital, the number of cards in each stage is equal to the capacity suitable for the project, routine or process.
-Each card represents a single piece of work that has a beginning and an end state.
-The main purpose of representing work as a card on the Kanban board is to allow team members to track work progress through their workflow in an easy way.
+The Kanban method uses cards in a process board that can be physical or digital, the number of cards at each stage is equal to the appropriate capacity for the project, routine or process.
+Each card represents a single piece of work that has a start and an end state.
+The main purpose of representing work as a card on Kanban board is to allow team members to track the progress of work through their workflow in an easy way.

-A basic Kanban board has a three-step workflow: To Do, In Progress, and Completed.
-However, depending on the size, structure and objectives of a team, the workflow can be modified to meet the needs of any specific team.
+A basic Kanban board has a three-step workflow: To Do, In Progress, and Done.
+However, depending on the size, structure, and goals of a team, the workflow can be modified to meet the needs of any specific team.

-These cards and where they are located on the board act as a signaling mechanism, which will indicate when a new activity begins.
-The team can only start working on a new item, once a slot for it is available on the board.
+These cards and where they are located on the board act as a signaling mechanism, which will indicate when to start a new activity.
+The team can only start working on a new item once a slot for it is available on the board.

 Why should you use Kanban?

-We can see for ourselves as a personal routine and a clear, organized work environment helps in the progress of our work and in its efficiency.
-The method is easy to be implemented and does not require radical changes in the processes.
+We can see for ourselves how a personal routine and a clear, organized work environment helps our work progress and efficiency.
+The method is easy to implement and does not require radical changes in processes.

 One of the biggest benefits of the Kanban methodology is the ability to continuously improve the work.
-It can be used in any work environment and is excellent in situations where work arrives in an unpredictable way or when you want to deploy work as soon as it is ready, instead of waiting for other work items.
+It can be used in any work environment and is excellent in situations where work arrives unpredictably or when you want to deploy work as soon as it is ready rather than waiting for other work items.